HISTORY

 Lindy Hop is the original swing dance and is considered by many to be the most exciting dance ever.
 It’s the grand daddy of them all.
 Without Lindy Hop there would be no Rock and Roll or Modern Jive.

 Lindy Hop was born in the late 1920’s.
-It evolved from earlier dances such as the Black Bottom, the Big Apple, the Grizzly Bear and grew directly out of the Charleston.
+It evolved from earlier dances such as the Ring-Shout, the Black Bottom, the Big Apple, tap dance, the Grizzly Bear and grew directly out of the Charleston.
 It is a combination of formal European dance forms and the earthy rhythms and body posture from Africa.

-The Savoy Ballroom (the Home of Happy Feet) in Harlem, was the birthplace of the Lindy Hop.
+The Savoy Ballroom (aka The Track and the Home of Happy Feet) in Harlem, was the birthplace of the Lindy Hop.
 It had a block-long dance floor and a raised double bandstand.
 It was a place where race was irrelevant.
 If you walked into the Savoy, the only thing that mattered was could you dance?
-Social dance played an important role in Harlem life, for many it was a reprieve from the harsh economic realities of the time.
+Social dance played an important role in Harlem life, for many it was a reprieve from the harsh economic realities of the time (especially The Great Depression from 1929).
 It was a way for people to celebrate, to escape and to express their identity.
 The Savoy attracted the best dancers in New York, put on cabarets and special evenings.
 Competitions, such as dance marathons were popular.
 At a time of total social segregation blacks and whites not only shared the same dance hall but also danced together to bands of mixed colour.

 The music was vital to Lindy Hop, with Duke Ellington and Benny Goodman leading the way for Swing.
 Chick Webb led the resident Savoy Band with teenage Ella Fitzgerald as vocalist.
 Live bands helped the improvisation and musicality which are the life blood of Lindy Hop.

 Some dancers stood out and took the dance to new heights.
-“Shorty George” Snowden (only 5ft tall) together with his partner “Big Bea” was an innovator, but soon had competition from Frankie Manning who invented the first aerial in 1935.
+“Shorty George” Snowden (only 5ft tall) together with his partner “Big Bea” (6ft tall), was an innovator, but soon had competition from Frankie Manning who invented the first air step in 1935 having been inspired by Shorty George and Big Bea.
 Frankie became lead choreographer of Whitey’s Lindy Hoppers, the troupe of the Savoy, performing all over the world including for the British King and Queen in the 2nd World War.
 Dean Collins took Lindy Hop to Hollywood and there is still the Hollywood style today.

 During the war Lindy Hop was brought over to Europe by the American GI’s and helped to keep peoples’ spirits up.
 Glenn Miller, Benny Goodman, Count Basie, Woody Herman and many more brought Big Band music to everyone which still lives on to this day.